vahidqo/Uvic_Simulation/README.md

               'update_iter': 10,
               'monitor': False}

-And at ther end you can see resuts in the following link:
+And at the end you can see results in the following link:

 https://wandb.ai/uvic_simulation/minimal-marl

 ***********************************************************************************

-If you want to run code in your local machine, clone the reposityry first and then open "Gholamzadeh_Code.py"
+If you want to run code in your local machine, clone the repository first and then open "Gholamzadeh_Code.py"

 then run following code: